 Willow binders are also available at £0.70 each

 Bundles of hazel tied tightly to whatever size required (the ones pictured are 2 metres x 30cm).
-Although historically they had a variety of uses, they are used mainly in riverbank stabilization projects now.
+Although historically they had a variety of uses including as fuel for bread ovens, they are used mainly in riverbank stabilization projects now.

 Prices, delivery and collection